 They will not freeze together into a lump, and very little, if any, frost will accumulate in the bag.
 Also, no freezer burn.
 Blanching is not necessary.
 I have even started transferring the frozen veggies that I buy from the store to the paper bags.
 They keep better.
 You can open a bag and use what you need, then re-fold and re-staple the bag.

 With gardening season upon us here in Nebraska, it puts canning and freezing produce in mind.
 We put up a lot of corn at one time and one thing to remember is to cool your vegetables or meat out well before bagging it.
-Lay it in single layers as much as possible in the freezer so it will freeze quickly.

 Buy produce in large quantities and then prep it for the week, then save the ends for lots of uses: